lvgl/lvgl/docs/details/widgets/canvas.rst

 Events
 ******

-No special events are sent by canvas objects.
+No special events are sent by canvas Widgets.
 The same events are sent as for the

-See the events of the :ref:`lv_image` too.
+See also:  events of :ref:`lv_image`.

 Learn more about :ref:`events`.